simgunz/anki-addons_fluent-forever-vocabulary-deck-builder/README.md

 Project management
 ==================
-Initially issues and ideas were managed using this [Trello board] (https://trello.com/b/Q7h3sRoq/anki-vocabulary-deck-builder).
+Initially issues and ideas were managed using this [Trello board](https://trello.com/b/Q7h3sRoq/anki-vocabulary-deck-builder).
 From now on I am planning to slowly move everything to github issues and github project.

 Author